-- Further development of promotional campaign, to include working with the health board and the authority's admissions team to ensure that information is shared with parents - Targeted localised campaigns to support specific developments e.g. establishment of new provision, change in provision - Work with partners such as Mudiad Meithrin, Welsh for Adults to facilitate the availability of Welsh language classes for parents alongside Welshmedium early years provision
+- Further development of promotional campaign, to include working with the health board, Powys Family Information Service and the authority's admissions team to ensure that information is shared with parents by Spring 2024. - Targeted localised campaigns to support specific developments e.g. establishment of new provision, change in provision during 2022-24. - Work with partners such as Mudiad Meithrin, Welsh for Adults to facilitate the availability of Welsh language classes for parents alongside Welsh-medium early years provision from September 2022 onwards.